 “Making ethnographic sense of beasts, people, wild environments”

-On Thursday 14th October 5.00pm, we will be holding our monthly casual French Lab meeting referred to as the ‘After Lab’ with Annu Jalais, a Singapore-based Environmental Anthropologist!
+On Thursday 14th October 5.00pm, we held our monthly casual French Lab meeting referred to as the ‘After Lab’ with Annu Jalais, a Singapore-based Environmental Anthropologist!

 On this occasion, we are delighted and privileged to welcome Annu Jalais, Assistant Professor at the National University of Singapore’s South Asian Studies and Comparative Asian Studies Departments.
 Her interdisciplinary research and teaching experience focuses on the human-nonhuman interface, environment, and climate change, religious identity and migration, caste, and social justice.
 Her primary region of specialization is South Asia, specifically Bangladesh and India, and her secondary zone of interest encompasses Southeast Asia and China, especially around Indian Ocean exchanges in the religious and cultural realms.
 She is the author of two books, a few articles and is currently collaborating with artists, scholars and Sundarbans islanders on developing two projects: the ‘Southern Collective’ and the ‘Asian Bestiary’.